benswift/benswift.github.io/_posts/2019-03-20-reimagine-fellow-project-pitch.md

 which (I _think_) gives students credit for a first-year ENGN course if they study Engineering at the ANU.

-We will require public liability insurance for any students who come onto campus for the c/c/c studio sessions.
+We will require public liability insurance for any students who come onto campus for the c/c/c studio sessions .

 ## Key Activities